These are the most common questions about MOTs – asked by customers and seen around the web.

-If you do this, please provide us with your registration number when making your test appointment so that, if you are pulled over, we can confirm that you were on your way to us.
+If you do this, please provide us with your registration number when making your test appointment so that if you’re pulled over, we can confirm that you were on your way to us.

 Yes, you can.
 You will need to provide your registration number and the reference number from your V5C (logbook).
 With that, we can print a duplicate certificate, which costs £5.

-The test takes around 45 minutes.
-You are welcome to wait if you would like to; we have a waiting room and free hot drinks are available.
+The MOT test takes around 45 minutes and of course, you are welcome to wait – we have a waiting room with free hot drinks and WiFi.

-Pre-1960 vehicles are exempt from testing, however owners may still choose to give them an MOT test.
+If your car is over three years old and was made after 1st January 1960, it requires an annual MOT.
+Find out more about exempt vehicles at gov.uk.
+Pre-1960 vehicles are exempt from testing, but owners may still choose to give them an MOT test.

 Book an MOT in Eastleigh today, with We Only Do MOTs.
 We promise to provide an impartial, independent MOT to everyone – and will carry out most minor repairs for free!

 Send your message to firstname.lastname@example.org or call us on 023 8064 7180